Kryha/KREAd/docs/general.md

 ![create-new-character](./assets/mint-new.jpg)

 That will take you to the mint character form, follow the prompts to mint a randomly generated KREAd Character.
-To learn more about the mint process check out [TODO: link to mint from glossary].
+More details about KREAd Characters [here](./glossary.md#character-sft).

 > 💡 Although there is no mint item functionality, when a Character is minted, 3 randomly selected items will be minted and equipped to the Character before it gets sent to your wallet.